-*Invite only – due to varying factors students will only be assessed in these disciplines by invitation only during the specialisation module
+*Invite Only – due to varying factors students will only be assessed in these disciplines by invitation only.

-There are two parts to our auditions this year, an online video audition and an in-person audition at the National Centre for Circus Arts building.
-The Video is made up of a series of acrobatics and flexibility tasks and exercises.
+There are two parts to our auditions, an online video audition and an in-person audition at the National Centre for Circus Arts building.
+The Video is made up of two acrobatics sequences and one flexibility sequence.
 During the in-person audition, candidates will take part in workshops similar to classes held on the course and will also perform their own presentation.
-After the presentations, selected candidates will be invited to stay for an interview and Q&A session.
+After the presentations, selected candidates will be invited to stay for a discussion with members of the panel and Q&A session.
 Throughout both parts of the audition, the panel will be looking for candidates’ potential to study and develop on our course.
-They will be looking at technical, creative and performance skills, as well as candidates’ motivations and commitment to the profession.
+They will be looking at technical and creative potential, as well as candidates’ willingness to collaborate and an open approach to learning.
 See more about the admissions process on our Foundation Degree and BA Hons Degree pages.

 Yes, as we are a degree course there is a strong element of academic work.
-This constitutes to 30% of the course, the rest being practical assessment.
+This constitutes to approximately 30% of the course, the rest being practical assessment.
+Academic support is available.

 You may also find useful information on the UK Council for International Student Affairs website (UKCISA).

-All prospective international students coming to study in the UK on or after 1 January 2021, including those from the EU, EEA and Switzerland, will need to apply for a Student visa and receive a decision before they arrive.
+All prospective international students coming to study in the UK on or after 1 January 2021, including those from the EU, EEA and Switzerland (who do not have agreements under the EU Settlement Scheme), will need to apply for a Student visa and receive a decision before they arrive.